JohriSumati-ops/JohriSumati-ops/README.md

 ## 🚀 Projects

+## ✈️ Customer Flight Booking Prediction (British Airways)
+This project aims to predict whether a customer will complete a flight booking based on their booking behavior, trip details, and optional service selections.
+The project was completed as part of the British Airways Data Science Virtual Experience Program, focusing on applying machine learning to real-world airline business problems.

+The solution combines data preprocessing, supervised machine learning, and model deployment through an interactive web application.

+🔗 Repository:

 ### ✈️ British Airways – Lounge Eligibility Modeling

 A business-focused data analytics project developed as part of the British Airways Data Science Virtual Experience (Forage).
 Historical flight and passenger data were analyzed using Excel pivot tables to design a scalable lookup table for forecasting lounge demand at Heathrow Terminal 3.